 There are small things you can do to minimize your distractions as well.
 While in the office, wear head phones so others know you’re coding.
 You can change your email client to download email less frequently or set several breaks per day to check mail.
 Depending on your function this may not be possible.

 Remember, that several small requests can actually hurt you more than one larger one.
 So don’t let your day get high jacked and be honest if you don’t have the time in the day to get to it.
 Better to be honest than to say you’ll get it done and you don’t, or worse, you jeopardize your current tasks.
 If a newer, larger, or more important request comes in with higher urgency and you have no choice but to change tasks, that is fine, but make it clear how this will impact your current task list.

 Want some tools to help reduce digital distractions?
-Check out Andrea’s article from last week – Digital Distractions: Top 3 Sites to Stay Focused.
+Check out our insights on how to stay productive at work.

 1. Workplace Distractions: Here’s Why You Won’t Finish This Article.
 By Rachel Emma Silverman, Dec.
 11, 2012.

 2. Programmer, Interrupted by Chris Parnin [Programming, Game Developer Magazine, Console/PC, GD Mag Exclusive], Apr.
 22, 2013.

 "*" indicates required fields

 June 14, 2019